gerhard-ee/care_app/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Support

+If you encounter any issues or have questions:
+1. Check the browser console for error messages
+2. Verify your API key is correctly configured
+3. Ensure the Gemini API is enabled in your Google Cloud project
+4. Open an issue on GitHub for bugs or feature requests